Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/27-execute-tx-from-out/+page.md

 Since we are beginning to use code from the bodies of `validateTransaction` and `executeTransaction` in other functions, let's go ahead and set them as their own separate functions.

-Take the the following from `validateTransaction`.
+Take the following from `validateTransaction`.

 ```js
 // Call nonceholder